Understanding Practifi Protect

 My Trust

-The My Trust dashboard gives you an overall idea of what kind of events are taking place in your Practifi organization over time.
+The My Trust dashboard gives you an overall view of the types of events occurring in your Practifi organization over time.
 It also shows the average speed of these transactions.
 The dashboard corresponds to the following event types, correlated by User IDs:

 • Apex Execution